ozgurdogan646/ozgurdogan646/README.md

 ### About me

-- 🔭 I am currently working at Garanti BBVA as Junior Data Scientist.
+- 🔭 I am currently working at Garanti BBVA as Data Scientist.
 - ⚡ I'm currently working on Big Data, Spark and Tensorflow.
 - 💬 Ask me about ML, DL, Python
 - 📫 How to reach me: ozgurdogan646@gmail.com